prattiikk/localpilot/README.md

-# lama README
+# localpilot README

-This is the README for your extension "lama".
+This is the README for your extension "localpilot".
 After writing up a brief description, we recommend including the following sections.

 ## Features